-If you are dealing with large files (such as images and videos) in a git repository, and if you committed those files to your repo, removing them in a commit will not help reducing the repo size.
+If you’re working with large files (such as images and videos) in a git repository and have committed them to your repo, simply removing them in a commit will not reduce the size of the repository.

-As git is designed to keep track of history, the large files will not be fully deleted.
+Git is designed to keep track of historical changes, and so the large files will not be fully deleted.
 Following procedures will completely remove the files that you want to completely delete from a repo.

 Rewriting History with

 Use the following command to view the top 10 largest files in a repo, ordered by size:

 $ git rev-list --objects --all | grep -f <(git verify-pack -v .git/objects/pack/*.idx| sort -k 3 -n | cut -f 1 -d " " | tail -10)

 -10) determines the number of files displayed.
 Change this value to view a different number of files.

 git filter-branch to remove large files from the history